 In early 2009, two years after we opened our first café, we were about to launch our roasting business.
-We’d heard rumors of the remarkable coffees of Scandinavia and decided that in the interest of sculpting our own roasting style, a research trip to experience them firsthand was the only responsible course of action.
+We’d heard rumors of the remarkable coffees of Scandinavia and decided that in the interest of sculpting our roasting style, a research trip to experience them firsthand was the only responsible course of action.
 It would also be a tasty one.

-In Norway, we paid a visit to the illustrious Tim Wendelboe’s café.
-The coffees we tried were the lightest roasts we had ever tasted, but somehow still fully developed and completely delicious.
-We admired his ability to achieve full flavor without introducing any carbon or ash notes, and committed to doing the same.
+In Norway, we visited the illustrious Tim Wendelboe café.
+The coffees we tried were the lightest roasts we had ever tasted but still fully developed and completely delicious.
+We admired his ability to achieve full flavor without introducing carbon or ash notes and committed to doing the same.

-We returned to Calgary eager to knock some light-roasts out of the park.
+We returned to Calgary eager to knock some light roasts out of the park.

 Then came the feedback from Tim.
-He was thoughtful and thorough with his review of our coffees, but ultimately indicated that, for him, they were dominant in carbon and ash flavors.
+He was thoughtful and thorough with his review of our coffees but ultimately indicated that, for him, they were dominant in carbon and ash flavors.
 While disappointed, I chalked this up to his superior taste buds and forged ahead to develop mine further.

 I put enormous rigor into the roasts.
 I selected our best green, and I spent months building profiles.
 On the day of the final roasts, every second of data in my profiles tracked exactly (using custom roast-logging software I had written), and I cupped them numerous times.
 The coffees were awesome!
 I even packed them in a second five-pound coffee bag, without a valve, to protect the coffee from the low pressure of the plane cabin.
 I was ready.

-Sebastian and I cupped through the table of coffees, and I noticed some extremely ash-heavy coffees, so ashy that all origin was masked; I also noticed some “quite” ashy coffees, with limited origin character; then I noted some delicious, sweet, nuanced, and balanced coffees.
-I knew our coffees well, but I couldn’t identify them, and I was filled with dread.
+Sebastian and I cupped through the table of coffees and tasted some extremely ash-heavy coffees, so ashy that all origin was masked.
+I also noticed some “kind of” ashy coffees with little origin character; then, I noted some delicious, sweet, nuanced, and balanced coffees.
+I knew our coffees well but couldn’t identify them and was filled with dread.

 We revealed the coffees, and to my slight relief, the very ashy coffees didn’t belong to us, but to my dismay, our coffees were the moderately ashy ones with very minimal origin.
 The most vibrant and balanced coffees were Tim’s.

 I studied some basic water chemistry, used titration tests, and even worked with a local laboratory to test and tune our water.
 Nevertheless, at the time, I didn’t even consider water as a reasonable cause for the discrepancy between the bright, vibrant, origin-trumpeting coffees I tasted in Calgary and the dull, roasty, generic coffees on the table in Oslo.

-It was in Rimini that I met Maxwell Colonna-Dashwood.
-We clicked immediately.
-It turns out that he has a passion for water and a knowledge that well surpassed mine.
+It was in Rimini that I met Maxwell Colonna-Dashwood, and we clicked immediately.
+It turns out that he has a passion for water and knowledge that well surpassed mine.
 After I returned home, my interest in water for coffee was rekindled, and I resumed my research.

-I knew that Oslo had naturally soft water, but I didn’t know the specific composition, so I inquired with Tim.
+I knew Oslo had naturally soft water, but I didn’t know the specific composition, so I inquired with Tim.
 He gave me a little to go on, and I scrounged the rest of the detail from the Municipality of Oslo website.

 All of the nice, bright, fruity acids we carefully elicited from our coffees were blocked by a wall of bicarbonate.

-After some number crunching, I noticed that our calcium and magnesium amounts were comparable but that Oslo’s bicarbonate content was over twice as high.
+After some number crunching, I noticed that our calcium and magnesium amounts were comparable, but Oslo’s bicarbonate content was over twice as high.
 Bicarbonate buffers our perception of acids in coffee.
-All of the nice, bright, fruity acids we carefully elicited from our coffees were blocked by a wall of bicarbonate.
+All of the excellent, bright, fruity acids we carefully elicited from our coffees were blocked by a wall of bicarbonate.
 (Chris Hendon goes into more detail about this in his article.)

 The next logical step was to tune the roast profiles for our top coffees to this new water.
 I worked through many profiles over the next few weeks, and slowly but surely, I managed to get the coffees to perform with my Oslo water.

 On that day, I understood a fundamental of coffee roasting: all roasters roast to their own water, whether they realize it or not.
 The outcome of this experiment opened a chasm of new challenges.
 Should we attempt to custom-roast our coffee to our wholesale customers’ water?
 Or should we be promoting water standardization?
 Is that even feasible on an international scale?
 And what would that standard be?

-—Phil Robertson is the co-founder of Phil & Sebastian Coffee Roasters in Calgary, Alberta.
+Phil Robertson is the co-founder of Phil & Sebastian Coffee Roasters in Calgary, Alberta.